Frequently Asked Questions (FAQs) about Traveling to Ghana.

 Are you a travel agent?

 No. Simone's "day job" is as the Executive Director of the Howard University Medical Alumni Assocation.
-She is also a board member of the Prince George's County SCLC.
+She is also a board member of the Prince George's County SCLC and DC Doors.
 She lives in Maryland.
 Simone is not a travel agent, but is an expert at group travel, and her SPECIALITY IS providing travelers with a luxurious experience for less.

 Ghana - 2011 and 2012 | Mexico - Cruise with Si-Man Baby of Atlanta's Radio One: 2012 | Senegal- 1992 | Bahamas Cruise - 2009